 - Add cold butter and use fingers or a pastry cutter to combine the two until only small pieces remain and it looks like sand.
 Work quickly so the butter doesn’t get too warm.

-- Make a well in the dry ingredients and, using a wooden spoon, stir gently while pouring in the almond milk mixture.
+- Make a well in the dry ingredients and, using a wooden spoon, stir gently while pouring in the almond milk mixture 1/4 cup at a time.
+You may not need all of it.
 Stir until just slightly combined – it will be sticky.

 - Turn onto a lightly floured surface, dust the top with a bit of flour and then very gently turn the dough over on itself 5-6 times – hardly kneading.